-I wanted to do a small followup post here to my post from earlier this summer: The Best Travel Mug To Keep Coffee Hot.
+I wanted to do a small follow-up post here to my post from earlier in the year (way back in the summer of 2013): The Best Travel Mug To Keep Coffee Hot.

-In that post I pretty much said that the Thermos Stainless King travel mug was the best travel coffee mug for keeping coffee hot all day long.
+Originally in that earlier post I pretty much said that the Thermos Stainless King travel mug was the best travel coffee mug for keeping coffee hot all day long.
 What I didn’t provide in that initial post was the proof.

-Because it’s such an important feature of a vacuum insulated mug I wanted to follow the post up with a test to proove that the Stainless King is indeed the best travel mug of it’s kind as of 2013.
+Because heat retention is such an important feature in a vacuum insulated mug I wanted to follow that post up with a test to prove that the Stainless King is indeed the best travel mug of it’s kind as of my original writing back in 2013.

-You’ll see in the video below that I pitted the Contigo Autoseal, The Oxo Good Grips, and the Trudeau Umbria desk mug against the Thermos Stainless King to see which one could keep boiling water hot the longest.
+You’ll see in the video embedded below (filmed in the Fall of 2013) that I pitted the Contigo Autoseal, The Oxo Good Grips, and the Trudeau Umbria desk mug against the Thermos Stainless King to see which one could keep boiling water hot the longest.

 The Thermos mug won by a land slide and the funny thing was that the Thermos mug I used in the test was almost 3 years old compared to the other mugs ranging in age from a few months to brand new.

-And for those that didn’t watch the video note that after 8:15 boiling water sealed in the Thermos mug measured at 134 degrees, a temperature I would still consider to be a good coffee drinking temp.
+And for those that didn’t watch the video note that after eight hours and fifteen minutes boiling water sealed in the Thermos mug still measured at 134 degrees, a temperature I would still consider to be a good coffee drinking temp.

 I’d love to see some mug out there beat that mark but at the same time I’ve come to realize that extreme insulation isn’t something I value as much these days.